dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 {: .callout .note}
 NOTE: The section below is legacy documentation from before C++ had lambdas:

-Arghh, you need to refer to a mock function argument but C++ has no lambda (yet), so you have to define your own action. :-( Or do you really?
+Arghh, you need to refer to m_a mock function argument but C++ has no lambda (yet), so you have to define your own action. :-( Or do you really?

 Well, gMock has an action to solve *exactly* this problem: